jbsdoki/crucible-dev-env/README.md

 npm run dev
 ```

 The application will be available at:
-- Frontend: http://localhost:5173 (Vite + React default)
+- Frontend: http://localhost:5173 (Vite + React default) (DEVELOPMENT ONLY)
 - Backend: http://localhost:8000  (FastAPI default)

 ### Frontend Components